vbaros/SimplyHPC/Readme.md

 Authors
 -------

-SimplyHPC was created at [Microsoft Innovation Center Rapperswil](www.msic.ch) and is maintained by Vladimir Baros, SimplyHPC 0.x was created by Michael Plecic.
+SimplyHPC was created at by Michael Pantic and Vladimir Baros [Microsoft Innovation Center Rapperswil](www.msic.ch) and is currently maintained by Vladimir Baros.
 The project is also supported by Lukasz Miroslaw.